 What to consider when purchasing an EDC flashlight:

 - Lumens: The higher the lumens, the brighter it will be.
 You want to see everything in front of you in low-light or dark conditions.
-The minimum number should be about 120 lumens, but go no higher than 1000.
+The minimum number should be about 120 lumens, but go no higher than 1000 for an everyday carry flashlight.

 - Size: If you are looking for an EDC flashlight, smaller is better.
 You may be tempted to carry a large MagLite.
 But it’s clunky, heavy, and can slow you down when you need to move fast.
 If it fits in your pocket, it will be a good option.